ARTICLE I - NAME

 Section 1.
 Proposals to amend this Constitution shall be initiated by the Executive Board, unanimous recommendation of a standing committee, or by any one member qualifying for membership under Article IV, Section 2 and 3.
-A proposed amendment shall be certified to the Secretary at least forty five (45) days before action is expected.
+Copy of a proposed amendment shall be certified to the Secretary at least forty five (45) days before action is expected.
 The Secretary shall make such certified proposed amendment(s) available to the membership at least thirty (30) days before expected action and no vote shall be taken until at least thirty (30) days after copies have been made available to the total membership of record.

 Section 2.
-The Constitution shall be amended by: (1) a duly called meeting of the membership, or (2) by mail.
+The Constitution shall be amended by: (1) a duly called meeting of the membership, or (2) by electronic mail.
 In the first instance, a two-thirds affirmative vote of those registered and eligible members at such a meeting is required in order to pass a proposed amendment.
-If done by mail, a two-thirds affirmative vote of all eligible members of record is required.
+If done by electronic mail, a two-thirds affirmative vote of all eligible members of record is required.

 ARTICLE XIV- IMPLEMENTATION